donnievawter/lang_un_rag/IMPLEMENTATION.md

   - Persist the `CHROMA_DB_PATH` to a Docker volume or host bind mount for durability.
   - To migrate or back up, copy the persist directory while Chroma is not actively writing or use Chroma export methods if available.
 - Certificates:
-  - If using a reverse proxy with ACME certs (e.g., `rag.hlab.cam`), ensure the proxy reloads after renewal.
-Containers should have `ca-certificates` installed to validate Let’s Encrypt certs.
+  - If using a reverse proxy with ACME certs (e.g., `rag.example.com`), ensure the proxy reloads after renewal.
+Containers should have `ca-certificates` installed to validate Let's Encrypt certs.

 ## Extending the system